The scientific program for the 2023 Workshop will consist of four main formats to serve a variety of educational needs:

 - Small Group Discussions are optional, discussion driven sessions of approximately 15-25 participants and faculty focused on more specific clinical research topics.
 Small Group Discussions cover a wide range of special topics such as patient reported outcomes and palliative care; selection of appropriate clinical trial endpoints; special populations; scientific writing, oral presentations, and grantsmanship; career counseling and interest sessions; and career interest groups.

-- Office Hours provide time for one-on-one, individualized counseling and advice on protocol and career development.
+- Personalized Mentoring Sessions provide time for one-on-one, individualized counseling and advice on protocol and career development.